 I tried bamboo toothbrushes but couldn’t cope with the sensation of wood in my mouth so switched back to the electric toothbrush I had.

 The Danish brand Jordan are making recycled plastic toothbrushs with bioplastic bristles, electric toothbrush heads made from recycled plastic & bioplastic bristles, FSC certified toothpicks and vegan floss in a paper box.
 All products are packaged in recycled paper, plastic-free packaging.
-Unfortunately I couldn’t find an Irish supplier of it.
+You can now buy them from quite a few pharmacies around the country.

 You can also buy recyclable electric toothbrush heads from Live Coco, who hope to recycle them once they get enough suppy.
 You can buy directly from the company or from Holland and Barrett stores.
 There’s also a brand made from plant-based plastic from the German company Tiomatik, which I’ve seen on sale in Irish retailers.
 They don’t appear to have a recycling scheme set up for it.